thutuephan/DBSP-PWA-Budget-tracker/README.md

   > Keep smiling and work harder

   ## Description
-    This fitness tracker app is created by using Mongo database with a Mongoose schema and handle routes with Express, CRUD.
-The user can easily track his daily workouts with the organized details such as date; name, type, total duration, sets, weight, reps of each exercise.
+    This budget tracker app is created to allow a user to track/add their expenses and deposits to their budget with or without an internet connection.
+When entering transactions offline, they should populate the total when brought back online.

   ## Table of Contents